creekorful/open-dydns/README.md

 It allows users to create their own DyDNS services with custom domains and provide access to them trough a secure, authenticated API.

+A demo version of the service will soon be running on `demo.opendydns.org` for users to try it out.

 Open DyDNS is built upon two components:

 ## opendydnsd